 Austria’s capital is relatively small and easy to navigate, but it’s difficult to know where the best places to stay are.
 Planning a short visit?
 Traveling with kids?
 Looking for underground nightlife?
-Our local expert gives you insight into the best areas to stay in the city based on your interests and budget.
-Read on to find out where to stay in Vienna
+Our local expert gives you insight into the best hotels and districts based on your interests and budget.
+Read on to find out where to stay in Vienna.

 Pro Tip: Planning your trip to Vienna?
 It’s easier to organize your trip when you have all your resources in one place.
 Bookmark this post along with our article on the best restaurants in the city and the top things to do in Vienna.